mehulagg/gitlab/doc/development/database/maintenance_operations.md

 To disable an index before removing it:

-1. Inform the database team in the issue `@gl-database` or in Slack `#database`.
+1. Inform the database team in the issue `@gitlab-org/database-team` or in Slack `#g_database`.
 1. Open a [production infrastructure issue](https://gitlab.com/gitlab-com/gl-infra/production/-/issues/new)
 and use the "Production Change" template.
-1. Add a step to verify the index is used (this would likely be an `EXPLAIN` command known to use the index).
+1. Add a step to verify the index is used; this would likely be an `EXPLAIN` command for a query known to use the index.
 1. Add the step to disable the index:

    ```sql
    UPDATE pg_index SET indisvalid = false WHERE indexrelid = 'index_issues_on_foo'::regclass;
    ```

-1. Add a step to verify the index is invalid (this would likely be the same as used to verify before disabling the index).
+1. Add a step to verify that the index is invalid and not included anymore in the query plan of the reference query.
 1. Verify the index is invalid on replicas:

    ```sql